-AVTEC ranks in top 10 percent nationwide for high financial returns
+AVTEC ranks in top one percent nationwide for high financial returns

 Jan.
 6, 2020

-SEWARD, Alaska—AVTEC, the Alaska Vocational Technical Center, recently ranked in the top 10 percent of 4,500 colleges nationwide for student return on investment 10 years after enrollment.
+SEWARD, Alaska—AVTEC, the Alaska Vocational Technical Center, recently ranked in the top one percent of 4,500 colleges nationwide for student return on investment 10 years after enrollment.

 The report found that schools offering certificates or associate degrees had the highest return on investment 10 years after enrollment, with four-year institutions catching up with return on investment 40 years after enrollment.

 Schools that ranked in the top 10 percent primarily offer associate degrees or certificates that require two years or less.
 "Because these programs require fewer credits to complete," the report said, "they leave students with less debt and allow them to enter the workforce sooner."
 AVTEC falls into the this category, offering training programs of less than one year where students enter the workforce with little or no student loan debt.

 "This ranking recognizes the success of AVTEC’s outstanding training programs," said Department of Labor and Workforce Development Commissioner Tamika L. Ledbetter.
 "AVTEC offers competency-based training where students progress toward skill mastery and graduate ready for success in the workplace."